 Utah

-The Goldbacks were launched starting with Utah in 2019, the UT Goldback series is accepted at these locations.
+The Goldbacks were launched starting with Utah in 2019 and continue through 2025.
+The UT Goldback series is accepted at these UT locations.
 Due to the limited initial supply, the 2019 & 2020 Goldbacks are scarce.
 In 2022 the designs were update with minor changes such as 'voluntary currency' changed to 'negotiable instrument', the 'Aurum' above the note was changed to 'GB' and it now states that Goldbacks are exchangeable for U.S. Gold coin on demand.
 We also sell Utah coins.

 Artistic Interpretations of the Utah Goldback notes